Demand-Driven Supply Chains: Using Lean Principles to Drive Innovation

 Who Should Attend

 Demand-Driven Supply Chains: Using Lean Principles to Drive Innovation is designed for all managers and executives interested in improving their ability to compete in a global marketplace more effectively.
-You'll learn how to apply Lean practices and concepts in the development and management of a supply chain strategy.
-Representative titles of participants include: vice president, director or manager of logistics, purchasing, supply chains, operations, distribution or materials management.
+Representative titles of past participants include: vice president, director or manager of logistics, purchasing, supply chains, operations, distribution or materials management.

 Lean Thinking: Principles and Building Blocks